roryeckel/open-webui-vobject-tools/README.md

 # open-webui-vobject-tool
 Provides an interface for LLMs to create vCard Contacts and iCalendar Events/Todos in Open WebUI.
-Outputs in VCF and ICS format.
+This toolkit is based on the vobject python library.
+It outputs in VCF and ICS format.
 Useful for Ollama!

 Import the tool into your Open WebUI and make sure "VCF / iCal" is checked.
 Next, ask your model to create a contact or event.